LBHB/NEMS_PRE2018-03-09/docs/planning/priorities_SVD.md

 Primary goal is ot replicate the functionatility of NEMS first version.
 Easiest thing is to list a few use cases in a bit more detail.

+Update Mar 8, 2018

+xforms is the answer??
+1. xforms.save_analysis
+2. merge scripts/fit_model.py structure into nems_db.wrappers
+2/3. loader/pre-keyword from modelname maps to a sequence of xforms
+4. mulitple xforms for plotting?
+5. xforms needed:
+    a. figure out what recording to load and load it
+    b. est/val sep
+    c. average and compress across stim
+    d. pre-fit + fit
+    e. plot, save to file and db
+6. xforms needed:
+    a. figure out what recording to load and load it
+    b. compute state signal
+    c. jackkinfe acros interleaved  epochs - est/val breakdown
+    d. compute psth
+    e. pre-fit + fit
+    f. plot, save to file and db

 ## 1. container/load/save for modelspec + associated data ##